Systems Thinking

 • Voice & Tone

-• Although all brands with in the organization have their own voice & tone, we often need an umbrella voice and tones that match the circumstance.
+• Although all brands within the organization have their own voice and tone, we often needed an over-arching direction that matched the circumstance.
 For example, the tone shouldn’t be playful when a shopper comes across a technical error or some other friction.

 • Capitalization

-• UX best practices tell us that ALL CAPS can be hard to read and lowercase can add to a brand’s styling in other ways.
-UX casing guidelines support brands but also provide structure based on how people absorb content.
+• UX casing guidelines support brands but also provide structure based on how people retain content.
+Best practices tell us that ALL CAPS can be hard to read and lowercase can add to a brand’s styling in other ways.
+Our guidelines provided the necessary balance.

 • Punctuation